aslanvaroqua/go-clock-skew/README.md

 (https://github.com/aslanvaroqua/go-clock-view).

-the offset of the uptimes per ip can tell us a lot about a network topology and is useful for understanding what type of systems are utilizing your network and also to prevent unauthorized tethering in the case of an isp lets say.
+the offset of the uptimes per ip can tell us a lot about a network topology and is useful for understanding what type of systems are utilizing a network and also to prevent unauthorized tethering/connection sharing in the telecommunications industry.

 ## Usage
 <pre><code>